top of page

 “Vitally important for data quality and consistency.
 It has to be regulated in some way to have the reliability that everyone wants.”
 (Legal Professional Body)

-A new framework must align with other initiatives
+1. A new platform must align with other initiatives

-A new framework must complement and interact with other market advancements and initiatives.
+A new platform must complement and interact with other market advancements and initiatives.
 For example, it must align with other data trust frameworks and the Smart Data Initiatives.

-“[The framework] mirrors exactly how the smart data ecosystems are being built.”
+“[The [platform] mirrors exactly how the smart data ecosystems are being built.”
 (Property market collaborator)

 All research participants agreed that Land Data has a role in the future of the searches market, supporting public sector and data provider interests, as well as providing the market with a technically feasible and commercially viable model.
 Local authorities greatly value the professional support they receive from Land Data.